arammeem/SMS-Voice-JavaSDK/README.md

 # REST API for Java

-A simple HTTP based RESTful API library will enable your apps to send etext messages and make phone calls through [Unifonic Cloud Communication Platform] (http://www.unifonic.com)
+A simple HTTP based RESTful API library will enable your apps to send text messages and make phone calls through [Unifonic Cloud Communication Platform] (http://www.unifonic.com)

 ## Installation
-The easiest way to install OTS Java SDK is from Maven.
+The easiest way to install the Java SDK is from Maven.
 You can add the following dependency to your existing project, specifying the latest version in the version tag:

 pom.xml
 ```xml